 g.
 Litigation, know-how and confidential information protection

 Experienced litigators within the Group handle a broad range of intellectual property litigation matters in courts and with State administrative agencies.
 They handle copyright, patent and trademark infringement cases.
 In addition, they frequently litigate trade secret and covenant against competition cases, and Internet domain name disputes.
-Finally, Group litigators work with other members of the Group to provide counseling on strategies for preventing litigation.
+Finally, Group litigators work with other members of the Group to provide counselling on strategies for preventing litigation.